checklist/checklist-support/docs/templates/template-task.md

 Tip: for quick selection and closing of the Assign dialog, click on the person name and not the checkbox.

-Note: if when creating the checklist (Run) the user no longer has access to the team, the task will not be assigned to that user.
+Note: if when creating the checklist (Trigger) the user no longer has access to the team, the task will not be assigned to that user.

 ## Due Date